Goh Sze Fei: 2024

 Goh started the 2024 season with unsatisfactory results, as he and Izzuddin suffered multiple early rounds defeats in the Asian and European leg.
 Goh and Izzuddin finally reached the final of the Asian Championships in April, winning the silver medal.
 Their performance started to improve as evidenced by the results they achieved by reaching the quarter-finals of the Malaysia Masters, Singapore Open, and Indonesia Open.
 In August, it was reported that the pair had decided to leave the national team, and would officially start their career as independent players in early September.
 The duo then won the Japan Open in August, China Open in September, and Arctic Open in October.

-In December, Goh and Izzuddin finished their extraordinary 2024 season as the runners-up of the BWF World Tour Finals, losing to Kim Astrup and Anders Skaarup Rasmussen of Denmark in the final with a score of 17–21, 21–17, 11–21.
-Their achievement elevated them to world number 3, the highest ever ranking in their career.
-With that, they have become the top Malaysian men's doubles pair, taking over Olympic bronze medalists Aaron Chia and Soh Wooi Yik.
-That achievement also marks them being the first men's doubles pair in Malaysia to reach the final of the BWF World Tours since its establishment in 2018.
+In December, Goh and Izzuddin finished their 2024 season as the runners-up of the BWF World Tour Finals, losing to Kim Astrup and Anders Skaarup Rasmussen of Denmark in the final with a score of 17–21, 21–17, 11–21.
+This elevated them to world number 3, the highest ever ranking in their career.
+With that, they became the top Malaysian men's doubles pair, taking over Olympic bronze medalists Aaron Chia and Soh Wooi Yik.
+This also marks them being the first men's doubles pair in Malaysia to reach the final of the BWF World Tours since its establishment in 2018.